 Value to be written (possibly inverted) to the hardware output pin.
 Only full GPIO pins have this pin.

-Each GPIO can have the following Parameters:
+have the following Parameters:

 (bit r/w) is_output